 Donut Dash 2017 was even more incredible than we could've imagined.
 In the year of Alumni Advisor and inspiration Bob Dax's passing, we saw over 1,400 participants and were able to raise over $200,000 in his honor.
 Thank you to each and every participant that helped us break our goal and exceed our $500,000 commitment to the Live Like Lou Center for ALS Research a whole year early.
 With your help, we also broke our own record for the largest amount of money raised by an individual greek organization.
-We hope you had as much fun as we did, and we hope to see you again next year!
+We had a blast, and we hope all you did as well!

 Donut Dash 2016: A record-smashing year for donuts and dashing.

 Donut Dash 2016 was an incredible year.
 We raised more money than ever before for the Live Like Lou Center for ALS Research.
 We raised $176,000 in honor of our hero, Alumni Advisor Bob Dax.
 This is more than any individual greek organization has ever raised before!
 We saw more participants than ever and the tons of fun that was had.

 After what started as a rainy day, we saw the sun and smiles come out!
 We had an exclusive Donut Dash backdrop where runners could take pictures to show off their donut enthusiasm!
 We had the Mayor of Pittsburgh in attendance, the President and Provost of Carnegie Mellon, the Chancellor of the University of Pittsburgh.
 It was a blast!

 Donut Dash 2015: Thousands of participants, thousands of donuts.

 Donut Dash 2015 took place in Schenley Plaza in Oakland for the first time ever, and it was a huge success!
 The new route around the plaza and down to Phipps Conservatory was fresh and exciting.
 2015 was the first year that we featured a donut eating competition, which was great fun for everyone!